truyennguyen/twitter_api_search/README.md

-Use Twitter’s public API to stream tweets originating from Vancouver with the keyword “bubblegum”.
-Save these tweets to a database of your choice.
+Use Twitter’s public API to stream tweets with the keyword “bubblegum”